webshinra/guile-cxx-wrapper/README.md

 expressivity suck.
 Many compile-time check trivial in c++ shoud be deffered to runtime.

-Using guile as a data-support-dsl for a proffessional game engine, I needed at least a minimal wrapper to ease my mind.
+Using guile as a data-support-dsl for a professional game engine, I needed at least a minimal wrapper to ease my mind.

 The idea is to :